 See examples on the Hub

-The Ethics thinking tool on the Hub can also be used to help explore any socio-scientific issue using ethical frameworks.
-The Futures thinking tool is designed to help explore how our society and environment may be shaped in the future.
-Both tools have demonstrations on how to use them.
+The Ethics thinking toolkit on the Hub can also be used to help explore any socio-scientific issue using ethical frameworks.
+The Futures thinking toolkit is designed to help explore how our society and environment may be shaped in the future.

 See examples on the Hub